-While studying the quantum counterpart of the problem, we have discovered that for higher quantum spins, extra stable periodic trajectories manifest themselves as low-entropy eigenstates in chains of small sizes.
+While studying the quantum counterpart of the problem, we have discovered that for higher quantum spins, extra stable periodic trajectories manifest themselves as lower-entropy eigenstates in chains of small sizes.
 We refer to such eigenstates as "Finite size quantum scars" or FSQS.
-Although FSQS states are likely to vanish in the thermodynamic limit, they have an impact on slowing down of thermalization dynamics of the total spin polarization.
+Although FSQS states so far has been observed for finite size systems it is an interesting question whether they survive thermodynamic limit.